EzZAt38/react-product-project/src/docs.md

 - **Styling:**
   Update class names in `styles` (in `src/interfaces/interface.js`) or add new styles as needed.
 - **Button Actions:**
-  Implement logic for "Edit" and "Destroy" buttons in `ProductCard` or lift state up to `App.jsx`.
+  Implement logic for "Edit" and "Destroy" buttons in `ProductCard` or lift state up to App.jsx.

 ---